Media linguistics

 Media linguistics is the linguistic study of language use in the media.
-The fundamental aspect of media linguistics as a new systematic approach to the study of media language is that media text is one of the most common forms of language existence today.
 It studies the functioning of language in the media sphere, or modern mass communication presented by print, audiovisual, digital, and networked media.
 Media linguistics investigates the relationship between language use, which is regarded as an interface between social and cognitive communication practice, and public discourse conveyed through media.

 Media linguistics is being formed in the process of the differentiation of linguistics as a general theory of language, and is a sub-field of linguistics similar to other fields such as psycholinguistics, sociolinguistics, developmental linguistics, legal linguistics, political linguistics, etc.

 Definition

 Modern media linguistics examines not only the written language of media, but also media speech.
 Media linguistics includes media speech studies that examine (1) the speech behavior of mass communication participants and (2) specific areas, textures, and genres of media texts.
 Media linguistics analyses texts, as well as their production and reception.

 Thus, in principle, media linguistics seeks to explain the particular case of the functioning of language—in mass communication with its complex structure and changing properties—amid the overall trends of language and speech culture.
 It studies language in relation to medium-specific aspects, such as the specific properties of media texts or platforms, and sometimes includes analysis of multimodality.
 Other purposes include analyzing patterns of language use within certain historical contexts, and establishing differences between "normal" language and media language.
 Media linguistics is closely related to contemporary media practices and intends to impact them, in particular, by means of media education.
 Studying language use in the media can be used to help develop critical media literacy, for example in relation to stereotypes.

 Media linguistics includes the study of traditional mass media texts (typically print or broadcast news) as well as social media and other digital media such as blog posts or SMS messages.
 Advertisements, amongst other multimodal media, are commonly analyzed in the context of media linguistics.
 The study of fictional film and television has recently emerged as an important area of media linguistics.

 In recent years, media linguistics has been influenced by "transnational and translocal" communication and the relationship between a country's culture and its use of language.